 In my office I could not handle everything so I sold my payroll department to the company I will introduce shortly.
 The transfer was smooth except from my end, once again.
 (You either do a lot of payroll with dedicated staff or farm it out so it gets done right.)

 Wouldn’t it be great if you could hire this same team?
 At a discount!
 And that is what I did.
-I have a lead at Paychex who will handle your personal payroll and even payroll for larger businesses, plus tax offices wanting to focus on tax only.
+I have a lead at ADP, the largest payroll service in the nation, who will handle your personal payroll and even payroll for larger businesses, (and tax offices wanting to focus on tax only) with a 20% discount just for mentioning The Wealthy Accountant.
 This means your side gig tax prep firm doesn’t lose high fee clients with payroll because you don’t handle payroll.
 Problem solved!

-If you want to engage the same team at Paychex I have work with, call Ann Husen at 920-540-4094 or email at email@example.com.
-Tell Ann you are from the Wealthy Accountant blog and you will receive a discount based on your circumstances.
-(Payroll can vary between companies so work with Ann.
-She is awesome at getting you the best deal.)
+If you want to engage the same team at ADP I work with, call Chris Dudley at 414-502-9884 or email at Christopher.Dudley@adp.com.
+Tell Chris you are from the Wealthy Accountant blog and you will receive a 20% discount based on your circumstances.
+(Payroll can vary between companies so work with Chris.
+He is awesome at getting you the best deal.)

 Don’t worry if you live far from my office.
-I worked with Paychex to extend our reach into every section of the country.
-A qualified rep from Paychex near your will help you with your payroll needs.
-You do this all through Ann so she can orchestrate the process and contact me if there are any issues.
+I worked with ADP to extend our reach into every section of the country.
+A qualified rep from ADP near you will help you with your payroll needs.
+You do this all through Chris so he can orchestrate the process and contact me if there are any issues.

 That’s it.
 No long winded post from yours truly today.
 Hard, honest, straight to the point information.
 (That and I leave for Camp Mustache today and time is tight.
 I speak twice at Camp this weekend.)